huggingface/diffusers/docs/source/en/using-diffusers/schedulers.md

 ## Load a scheduler

-Schedulers are defined by a configuration file that can be used with a variety of different schedulers.
+Schedulers are defined by a configuration file that can be used by a variety of schedulers.
 Load a scheduler with the [`SchedulerMixin.from_pretrained`] method, and specify the `subfolder` parameter to load the configuration file into the correct subfolder of the pipeline repository.

 For example, to load the [`DDIMScheduler`]: